javalikescript/luaclibs/README.md

 make clean
 ```

-You could specify the target OS using `PLAT=windows` available platform are arm, linux and windows.
+You could specify the target OS using `PLAT=linux` available OSes are linux and windows.

+You could specify the target architecture using `ARCH=arm` available architectures are arm and x86_64.

 You could specify a single module to built using `MAIN_TARGET=lua-openssl`